About Tachara

 This approach has served us well.
 Over the years we have not had a single colic or founder, no illnesses, and no injuries beyond the occasional minor nicks and scrapes horses at pasture encounter.

-Horses that require intensive science in breeding or foaling are generally eliminated from our herd so that we do not perpetuate any breeding problems in the gene pool.
-We breed all three Caspian types: the taller Hunter, the unique Steppe, and the exotic Desert type.
-As one type is not more important than another; we celebrate and support the characteristic differences.
+Although the Caspian has a small global gene pool, the breed enjoys above average healthy genetic diversity.
+This because serious breeders strive to perpetuate and use the entire gene pool, making the best available match for each individual.
+To this end, at Tachara we breed all three Caspian types: the taller Hunter, the unique Steppe, and the exotic Desert type.
 This keeps the genetic diversity of our endangered breed healthy.
-Our ultimate goal is to support the integrity of the ancient Caspian breed, keeping it as it has been, while breeding horses according to the Caspian breed standard guidelines.
-We also strive to educate the general horse public to the exquisite and unique talents of the Caspian Horse.
+Our ultimate goal is to support the integrity of the ancient Caspian breed, keeping it as it has been, while breeding horses according to the Caspian breed standard guidelines, while striving to educate the general horse public to the exquisite and unique talents of the Caspian Horse.

 Stallions:

 The stallions at Tachara offer a wide variety of bloodlines.
-Some of our bloodlines are more rare than others, such as FelFel*, Shirine*, Alamara*, and Anahita*.
-However, variety supports genetic diversity, which is particularly important for endangered breeds like the Caspian, so all bloodlines are important.
+Variety supports genetic diversity, which is particularly important for endangered breeds like the Caspian.
 The overall object is to share the diversity of our bloodlines to help widen the health and diversity of the Caspian gene pool.

 Stallions are typically kept either in bachelor herds or with their respective mares for the season as we favor pasture breeding (rather than hand breed) whenever feasible.
 This makes for happier and more savvy stallions as nature intended.